probmods/chapters/conditioning.md

 D
 ~~~~

-This process samples three digits 0/1 and adds the result.
+This process samples three digits `0`/`1` and adds the result.
 The value of the final expression here is either 0, 1, 2 or 3.
 A priori, each of the variables `A`, `B`, `C` has .5 probability of being `1` or `0`.
-However, suppose that we have observed that the sum `D` is equal to 3.
+However, suppose that we know that the sum `D` is equal to 3.
 How does this change the space of possible values that variable `A` can take on?
 It is obvious that `A` must be equal to 1 for this result to happen.
 We can see this in the following Church query (which uses a particular implementation, rejection sampling, to be described shortly):

 ~~~~
 (define (take-sample)